MaxPra/GameTimeX/README.md

 Example with profiles:
 <img width="1212" height="811" alt="image" src="https://github.com/user-attachments/assets/4f653594-1e2a-478a-a28d-ef74d1add646" />

 Profile names and images are editable at any time.
 Hover over the “i” icon next to *Game Time* to view the tracked minutes, as well as the first and last play sessions.
+➡️ The tooltip now also shows **how many hours you played today**.

 If a new playthrough begins after time has already been recorded, use **New Playthrough Startpoint**.
 The application saves the current total time and reports playthrough time as the difference from that point forward.
 - **Total time** remains cumulative.